patrickvorgers/Home-Assistant-Import-Energy-Data/SQLite/README.md

 - Upload `home-assistant_v2.db` to the Home Assistant `config` directory (For example: use WinSCP in combination with the Home Assistant SSH addon).
 - Restart/reboot Home Assistant (physically reboot Home Assistant or login using PUTTY-SSH and execute the `reboot` command)
 - Validate the imported data in the `Energy Dashboard`
-  - After validation, optionally run the `Cleanup backup data` script to remove the backup data from the `homeassistant` database and then re-upload the database while ensuring that the Home Assistant core is stopped.
+  - After validation, optionally run the `Cleanup backup data.sql` SQL script to remove the backup data from the `homeassistant` database and then re-upload the database while ensuring that the Home Assistant core is stopped.
+    The backup data can also be removed by using the `ImportData.py` script with the `--cleanup-backup` option.
-  - In case of issues, the changes can be rolled back with the `Restore backup data` script.
+  - In case of issues, the changes can be rolled back with the `Restore backup data.sql` SQL script.
-    This script will revert the changes made by the `Import Energy data into Home Assistant` script.
+    This script will revert the changes made by the `Import Energy data into Home Assistant` SQL script.
     After running the script, re-upload the database while ensuring that the Home Assistant core is stopped.
 - Enjoy :-)